 This Agreement contains the terms which govern the use of your Visa® credit card (“Card”) and corresponding account (“Account”), and outlines your responsibilities and ours.
-The effective date of this Agreement is September 1, 2015, and supersedes all previously published versions.
 You do not have to sign the Agreement.
 You agree to the terms of this Agreement when you accept, sign or use the Card or Account, and once you do any of those things the Agreement will be in force.
 Please review and save the following important information about your Account.

 In this Agreement, the words “you,” “your,” “yours,” mean each cardholder, each person who applied for the Account, and each authorized guarantor (if any), individually and collectively.
 The words “we,” “us,” “our,” and “ours” mean First Internet Bank of Indiana.
 The term “Pricing Information” means the “Consumer Card Pricing Information,” or “Consumer Rewards Card Pricing Information,” whichever is applicable to the type of Card you receive.

 You may use your Account in the ways listed below.
 You cannot use your Account for illegal purposes, such as Internet gambling.

 You may use your Account for purchases or lease of goods and services by using your Card.